Egypt–Libya relations: Movement of people

-Dr. Gerasimos Tsourapas of the University of Birmingham argues that 'historically, Libya has been a preferred destination for Egyptian workers seeking opportunity abroad.
+Professor Gerasimos Tsourapas of the University of Glasgow argues that 'historically, Libya has been a preferred destination for Egyptian workers seeking opportunity abroad.
 The Egyptian state, longer established and more developed, sponsored much of this migration, having found that it could cater to the educational and bureaucratic staffing needs of its newly independent neighbor to the west.'
 With a large number of Egyptian temporary workers in Libya, there continue to be sporadic problems concerning entry permits, crossing fees and so on.
 In July 2005, Libya sent back 3,000 Egyptians with invalid work permits and no travel documents.
 Apparently the workers were victims of fraud by two Egyptian companies who had promised to obtain jobs and work permits in Libya.
 Later that month Egyptian human rights organizations accused Libya of executing four Egyptians without giving them a fair trial, and said there were 15 other Egyptians on the Libyan death row.
 In March 2007, Libya said they were deporting 32,000 Egyptian workers who did not have papers showing they had been inoculated against avian flu, which would cost 70 dinars.
 In June 2009, 6000 Egyptians were stuck on the border because Libyan authorities demanded 500 dinars before allowing them to return to Egypt.

 In July 2009, an outbreak of Bubonic plague was reported in the Libyan town of Tobruk.
 This caused Egyptian authorities to declare a state of emergency along the border, conducting health checks on everyone returning from Libya.
 The border town of Sallum was already under quarantine due to concerns about transmission of swine flu.

 In February 2015, the Islamic State released video footage showing the beheading of 21 Egyptian Copts working in Libya, which, made headlines across the world, but 'there is a history of maltreatment of Egyptian migrants in Libya spanning more than 60 years.'